-The Board regularly discusses governance and performance and annually reviews its own performance as a whole against the Board Charter and each committee's performance against its Charter.
-The Chair meets with directors to discuss the performance of each director individually.
+The Board regularly discusses governance and performance and annually reviews its own performance as a whole against the Board Charter and each Committee's performance against its Charter.
+The Chair meets with Directors to discuss the performance of each Director individually.

-Further, Board evaluations are undertaken annually to seek director and Leadership Squad feedback on a range of matters relating to Board performance, including its role and composition and engagement with management, shareholders and stakeholders.
-The collective results of the evaluation are then reported to the Board by the Chair and discussed individually with directors.
-The last Board evaluation survey was undertaken in August 2020 with the next Board evaluation due to be completed by the end of the 2021 calendar year.
+Further, Board evaluations are undertaken annually to seek Director and Leadership Squad feedback on a range of matters relating to Board performance, including its role and composition and engagement with management, shareholders and stakeholders.
+The collective results of the evaluation are then reported to the Board by the Chair and discussed individually with Directors.
+The last Board evaluation survey was undertaken in February 2022.